Why local wood

 The transportation methods in the exploitation areas demand opening big roads to reach a certain place.
 After the wood is obtained it is transported to a certain arbour and shipped in containers to the place where instruments or furniture will be made.

-Countries where this materials come from have, most of them, high levels of corruption, suboptimal environmental policies, limited levels of education and scarce working conditions.
+Countries where this wood comes from have, most of them, high levels of corruption, suboptimal environmental policies, limited levels of education and scarce working conditions.
 The corruption levels allow that protected areas are violated to have some profit.
 The lack of environmental policies keep the interests of corrupt logging companies over animal or human conservation projects.
 Limited levels of education force children to work.
 Bad working conditions force all workers to perform with no safety and to live in subhuman conditions as a result of very low income.

 Sometimes to get a single tree it is necessary to open a road that goes for hundreds of kilometers.
 Those roads have a huge impact in fauna, flora and social life of the populations that depend on this forests to live.
 Most of the times from these roads many more are opened to reach new places and trees and, as a result, the all ecosystem gets disturbed.
 After the woods are taken from the forests the cargo shipping represents another big environmental impact.
 After this, the woods are sold for many different industries and transformed or resold by retailers.
 Subsequently there is another transportation to another part of the world.